 Tip #2: Ask how and when you will need to make up the suspended payments.
 Will they be added to the end of your mortgage, extending your mortgage for the same number of months as the forbearance?
-Will you have to make a balloon payment equal to all the skipped payments once the forbearance ends?
+Can the payoff time for your mortgage be extended – in essence, refinanced – into a longer term mortgage?
+Or, if you loan is not with Fannie Mae, Freddie Mac, FHA, VA, or USDA, will you have to make a balloon payment equal to all the skipped payments once the forbearance ends?
 That might be impossible.
 Know in advance how you will make up the payments to be sure forbearance is the right choice for you.
 Back to top

 Tip #3: Mortgages in forbearance must be reported as current on your credit report, as long as you were current at the time the forbearance began.
 But you should check your credit report to be sure it’s being reported correctly.
 Fortunately, the three major credit bureaus – Equifax, Experian, and Transunion – have agreed to provide free weekly credit reports through April 2021.
 Request these reports online at annualcreditreport.com.

 If you have an FHA mortgage, HUD issued a moratorium on foreclosures and evictions for single family owners for 60 days, apparently beginning on March 18, 2020.